 Implicit in acceptance to the graduate program is the assumption that the student is knowledgeable in the undergraduate areas that pertain to the graduate work.
 The Qualifying Examination focuses on graduate studies taken for the Master's degree, yet also includes questions from undergraduate studies.
 The student is fully responsible for knowledge from the undergraduate areas that are pertinent to answering questions on the Qualifying Examination.

-To test the breadth of knowledge, the qualifying exam consists of three sections: (a) Fundamental Topics (90 minutes); (b) CEEM topics areas (90 minutes); (c) Specialization exam (3 hours.
+To test the breadth of knowledge, the qualifying exam consists of two sections: (a) CAEM topics areas (2 hours); (c) Specialization exam (3 hours).
 The exam timetable is as follows.